Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 5. Samburu National Reserve

-Samburu National Reserve, situated in the Northern Frontier part of Kenya, is famously renowned for the Big North or the Special Five members.
+Samburu National Reserve, situated in the Northern Frontier part of Kenya, is famously renowned for the Big North or the Special Five animals.
 Do you know these Special Five members?
 They include Somali Ostrich, Gerenuk, Reticulated Giraffe, Beisa Oryx, and the Grevy Zebra.

 The best bird watching Kenya spots in Samburu National Reserve are Ewaso Nyiro riverbanks, the savanna open areas, the rocky cliffs, and the acacia scrublands.